Free SOA Exam ASTAM (Advanced Short-Term Actuarial Mathematics) Severity Models Practice Questions

 Tail classification by hazard rate behavior:

-- Increasing hazard rate (IHR): lighter than exponential — tail decays faster than eλxe^{-\lambda x} for some λ\lambda.
+- Increasing hazard rate (IHR): lighter than exponential, with a tail that decays faster than for some .

-- Decreasing hazard rate (DHR): heavier than exponential — survival function decays slower than any pure exponential.
+- Decreasing hazard rate (DHR): heavier than exponential, with a survival function that decays slower than any pure exponential.

 The exponential sits at the boundary between IHR (lighter) and DHR (heavier) distributions.
-It is classified as light-tailed because its MGF exists in a neighborhood of zero.
+It is classified as light-tailed because its MGF exists on a non-trivial interval containing a neighborhood of zero, namely .

 Question 3 Hard